Augus1999/pyPDFeditor-GUI/README.md

 * (...right-click the page then) Rotate a page
 * (...right-click the page then) Save a page as a PDF file or image file (`.png` `.psd` `.ppm`)
 * Add watermark (PDF only)
+* (...right-click the page then) Adjust the posotion of the watermark
 * Set password either user or/and owner password (PDF only)🔒
 * Set permissions (PDF only)🔏
 * Edit catalogue structure of the file (PDF only)📑